networking/init-cms-sandbox/README.md

 =============================================================================================

 Welcome to the init CMS Sandbox.
-This will get you started with a working CMS based on the networking init CMS bundle and Symfony.
+This will get you started with a working CMS based on the [InitCmsBundle](https://github.com/networking/init-cms-bundle) and Symfony 2.

+The InitCmsBundle is a small flexible cms core based on symfony 2 which can be used as a standalone CMS or integrated into any existing symfony 2 project.

+The main features are:
+- Page manager with draft and published states, as well as public or protected (login only) pages, and customised URLs
+- Menu manager to organise multiple menu bars
+- Media manager and gallery manager
+- User manager with ACL access control
+- Help page manager

+Other Features:
+- Integrate your own twig templates
+- Create your own content types
+- Based on the SonataAdminBundle so you can easily create your own admin modules

 The project is being developed by the small hard working team at [net working AG][1] in Zürich.

 **IMPORTANT NOTICE** This project is very much in an Alpha stage.